Pete-Fowler/weather/README.md

 coordinates, followed by the getForecast() and getWeather functions, and then asynchronously following all that with another function to add the data to the DOM.
 It ended up looking like this:

-Unix time is number of seconds from epoch, whereas the javascript timestamp is number of milliseconds, to unix time * 1000 = JS timestamp time.

   getLatLon(query).then((data) => {
       getForecast(data);
       getWeather(data)
       .then(() => displayWeather());
     });

+Due to the nature of the API data, I discovered Unix time is number of seconds from epoch, whereas the javascript timestamp is number of milliseconds since epoch, so converting unix time to JS time requires multiplying by 1,000.